 Types of Cyber Crime Groups

-Trend Micro Research analyzed Access as a Service (AaaS), a service offering in the undergrounds whereby malicious actors are selling access into business networks.
+Trend Micro Research analysed Access as a Service (AaaS), a service offering in the undergrounds whereby malicious actors are selling access into business networks.

-AaaS is composed of individuals and groups that use numerous methods to obtain remote access into an organization’s network.
+AaaS is composed of individuals and groups that use numerous methods to obtain remote access into an organisation’s network.
 There are three types of AaaS sellers: